Higher Education Opportunity Act (Public Law 110-315) (HEOA) Compliance

 The University General Rules discuss copyright issues, but they are mostly concerned with ownership of works created by faculty or students.
 However, the General Rules do state that units engaging in activities that include copyright protected materials are responsible for complying with all applicable laws and regulations.

-Periodic Review of Copyright Education at the University
+Periodic Review of Copyright Education AND DETERRENCE at the University

-The University has created a Copyright Education Taskforce made up of representatives from different units on campus, and charged with coordinating educational efforts on campus.
-The Copyright Education Taskforce will meet periodically to review the copyright education efforts at the University.
-Reviews of these coordinated education efforts will also take place when considerable changes to the law, regulations or other events require.
+The University has created a Copyright Education Taskforce made up of representatives from different units on campus, and charged with coordinating copyright educational and deterrence efforts on campus.
+The Copyright Education Taskforce will meet periodically to review the copyright education and deterrence efforts at the University.
+Reviews of these coordinated education and deterrence efforts will also take place when considerable changes to the law, regulations or other events require.